Schooling at home: Homeschooling and Distance Education

 The school and the teacher are responsible for providing all resources for all subject areas.
 Even if your child is involved in art, music or sporting activities, the school will have its own set program, assignments and assessments in which the child will have to participate.

 The teacher is legally the child's teacher, so the parent is at most the supervisor of the child as they complete the school's set work.
-The teacher will deliver, monitor and assess the child's learning in all subjects.
+The teacher from the Distance Education school will deliver, monitor and assess the child's learning in all subjects.

 Who assesses the child's work?